I connect with readers.

-Thomas G. Fiffer, Executive Editor at The Good Men Project, is a graduate of Yale University and holds an M.A. in creative writing from the University of Illinois at Chicago.
+Thomas G. Fiffer, Senior Editor, Ethics, at The Good Men Project, is a graduate of Yale University and holds an M.A. in creative writing from the University of Illinois at Chicago.
 He is a professional writer, speaker, and storyteller with a focus on diagnosing and healing dysfunctional relationships.
 You can find him at Tom Aplomb, and connect with him on Facebook and Twitter.
 His books, Why It Can't Work:" Detaching From Dysfunctional Relationships to Make Room for True Love and What Is Love?
 A Guide for the Perplexed to Matters of the Heart are available on Amazon.
-He lives in Connecticut and is working on his first novel.
+He lives in Connecticut and is working on screenplays and his first novel.

 The 7 Deadly Signs of a Dysfunctional Relationship

 Relationship hell is the worst, right?
 For anyone who’s been there—and I know I’m not alone—there’s nothing more heartbreaking than the sickening feeling of something warm growing cold, something sweet going sour, something compassionate turning contemptuous, something supportive becoming destructive, and your source of love and healing becoming the cause of toxic damage.
 Suddenly, what seemed to be working so well is not, like the shiny car you drive off the dealer’s lot that collapses down the road in a heap of broken parts.
 “But I was just in heaven,” you say.
 “How did I get to this infernal place?”